tlepple/horizon-public-how2/provider/aws/cdp_env.md

 #  Import Note to keep our cloud costs under control.

-*  ** Do NOT leave your Environment running over night**
+** Do NOT leave your Environment running over night**

-*  You can shut it down from the `Actions` Menu.
+*  You can shut it down from the `Actions` menu.
 *  If you are done with the Env, please delete it.
-*  They will reap these Enviroments every week.
+*  They will reap these Environments every week.